 Individuals successfully completing this course can be expected to demonstrate a basic understanding of the requirements for leading and participating in successful projects and have the ability to apply their learning in a practical way in the workplace.
 Included in this course are the following key topics.

-- Project selection – financial and objective basis of project selection, supporting the business case, which projects to select and why (from an organizational perspective)
+- Project selection – financial and objective basis for project selection, and supporting the business case.Importance of the project charter.

 - Initiation and scope development – identifying project stakeholders, interpreting needs and expectations, and developing customer deliverables

-- Project cost and schedule preparation – developing the all-important budget and time baselines
+- Project cost and schedule development and management – developing the all-important budget and time baselines and managing against them

 - Human resource management – understanding the importance and use of leadership and interpersonal skills for the project manager

 - Risk management – basic steps of risk planning and alternative risk strategies, implementation of the risk plan

 - Quality management – basics of the quality management process as they apply to managing projects

 - Stakeholder management

 - Aspects of effective project closeout – importance of lessons learned, administrative and contract closeout, and customer satisfaction